meganz/MEGAchat/Readme.md

  and build the SDK.
 It does not have to be installed with `make install`, it will be accessed directly in the checkout dir.
  - Desktop OS-es
      * Qt4 (for the test app): `libqtcore4 libqtgui4 libqt4-dev`
  - mpEnc.
-Check out the repository https://code.developers.mega.co.nz/messenger/mpenc_cpp, install `libsodium`, download `gTest` and `easyloggingpp` and follow the build instructions to build.
+Check out the repository https://code.developers.mega.co.nz/messenger/mpenc_cpp, install `libsodium`.
-    After it is successfully built, export the following 2 environment variables:
-     `MPENC_INCLUDE` - '{path to mpEnc package}/src'
-     `MPENC_LIB_DIR` - '{path to the directory containing the built mpEnc lib}'

 * Android
 You need to install a CMake toolchain in order to make it easy to cross-compile for android with cmake.
 This toolchain is in the following repo, clone it:
 `https://github.com/taka-no-me/android-cmake.git`
-Also, to make it easy to do autotools and cmake builds with the NDK that you installed, a shell script is provided in the strophe-native source tree, `/android-commands.sh`.
+Also, to make it easy to do autotools and cmake builds with the NDK that you installed, a shell script is provided in `platforms/android/android-env.sh`.
 You need to first edit this script and set two paths to reflect your setup.
 Find the section marked with the commend '===User-set variables':
 set `NDK_PATH` to the root of the NDK that you installed.
 This should look something like `/path/to/android-ndk-r10d`
 set `ANDROID_CMAKE_TOOLCHAIN` to the full path to the `android-toolchain.cmake` file inside the cmake toolchain repo you checked out.
 Then source this script in your shell:
-`source /path/to/android-commands.sh`
+`source /path/to/android-env.sh`
 It should print instructions how to use it with autotools and cmake.
 Using these instructions, build and install the karere-native dependencies for android.
 All should install in the `$NDK_PATH/platforms/android-14/arch-arm/usr` directory inside the NDK tree.
-Because crypto++ build system is broken for android, a CMake file is provided to build it, in `karere-native/webrtc-build/android/cryptopp_CMakeLists.txt`.
+Because crypto++ build system is broken for android, a CMake file is provided to build it, in `karere-native/webrtc-build/cryptopp_CMakeLists.txt`.
 Rename it to CMakeLists.txt and put it in the crypto++ source dir, then build it.

 * MacOS